aashishU/anime-love/README.md

 - 📫 How to reach me : **ashish.uniyal599@gmail.com**

-- ⚡ Fun fact : **I am a Geek who loves to go on long Motorcycle trips.**
+- ⚡ Fun fact : **I am a Geek who loves to go on thrilling Motorcycle sunday rides.**

 <br>
 <br>